 Lost the use of gas or electricity at home?
-Take a look at claiming compensation for a power cut.
+Then you could be entitled to some compensation because of your power outage.

 I’m sure it’s happened to you too.
 You’re just about to reach the exciting part of Songs of Praise, then suddenly, wham.
 TV off, lights out and you’re left in the dark.
 You’ll never know what song they were about to belt out next.

-Claiming compensation for a power cut depends on two main factors:
+Claiming compensation for a power outage depends on two main factors:

 - Whether the power cut was planned